6. ch-image

 ch-image

-uses hard links to bring large files in and out of images as
+copies large files in and out of images at each instruction

 Option --cache-large